smarkwal/vtestmail/README.md

 ### How to use SSL/TLS

-For implicit SSL/TLS where the server only accepts SSL/TLS connections, call `server.setUseSSL(true)` before starting the server:
+For implicit SSL/TLS where the server only accepts SSL/TLS connections (also known as SMTPS, IMAPS, or POP3S), call `server.setUseSSL(true)` before starting the server:

 ```java
 SmtpServer server = new SmtpServer(store);